 Edouard was key in establishing the first examining body in the UK, the Association of Operatic Dancers (AOD), which later became the Royal Academy of Dance.
 Edouard left the AOD in 1929 and began on the path to create the British Ballet Organization.
 He would create an esteemed ballet teaching syllabus using the dance steps he had recorded with his father as a clear basis.
 Edouard was also responsible for establishing the work of the BBO in Australasia in 1936.

 The organisation has subsequently had key stewardships over the years, with Edward Kelland-Espinosa taking over from Edouard in 1950.
-Edward, with the support of his sister Yvette Espinosa, continued the tireless work of his father in promoting the needs of the organisation and its members until 1987.
+Edward, with the support of his sister, Yvette Espinosa, continued the tireless work of his father in promoting the needs of the organisation and its members until 1987.
 John Field & Anne Heaton became respectively the new Director and Artistic Director of the BBO.
-They developed the original syllabus of Edouard & Leon Espinosa and created new syllabus in other genres.
+They developed the original syllabus of Edouard & Leon Espinosa and created new syllabi in other genres.
 Subsequently, the BBO gained recognition of their syllabus and examinations by the Council for Dance Education Training (CDET).

 The BBO then went through a period of inconsistency and change until John Travis was appointed Director in 1995.
-John studied BBO syllabus and trained at the Royal Ballet School before dancing professionally with London Festival Ballet (now English National Ballet).
-Throughout his time with the BBO, John was instrumental in developing the scholars scheme, members events and gaining government recognition for the organisations qualifications.
+John studied BBO syllabus and trained at the Royal Ballet School before dancing professionally with London Festival Ballet (now the English National Ballet).
+Throughout his time with the BBO, John was instrumental in developing the Scholars Scheme, members' events, and gaining government recognition for the organisation's qualifications.

 John was also integral to the move to the new Headquarters in addition to creating an archive of the BBO, all of which helps to protect the legacy of the organisation for future generations.